stevenrskelton/stevenrskelton.github.io/_posts/2013-08-29-binary-semaphore-filter.md

 ## Making a Single Result Work

 A problem arises if the results are subtly different.
-In the case of Thrift / Finagle, all results will have have the same identifier as the request, a mechanism that allows the client to match incoming responses to the async requests that have been made.
+In the case of Thrift / Finagle, all results will have the same identifier as the request, a mechanism that allows the client to match incoming responses to the async requests that have been made.